PortingPivot/Caxton-Mirrored/NOTES.md

 instance of `ShapingResult` through JNI.

 Glyphs from Caxton fonts are stored as MTSDFs and need special rendering.
 Unfortunately, this isn’t an area I’m terribly familiar with.
+I think I need to create some new render layers for Caxton text rendering with MTDSF shaders.
+This requires storing information about whether each quad represents the glyph itself or its shadow.

+For outlined text, we need the text color and the border color for each rect.

 ## Atlas generation

-Atlas generation works but is suboptimal.
-What if we sorted the glyphs by descending height?
+~~Atlas generation works but is suboptimal.
+What if we sorted the glyphs by descending height?~~

 ## Other todos